roualdes/testbank/README.md

 Again, the order is not important. `solutions` is the only new key.

-- `solutions` array of strings.
-The `solutions` array contains answers to each part of the exercise's `questions`.
+- `solutions` number, string, or array of strings.
+If questions is an array, then `solutions` should be an array containing answers to each part of the exercise's `questions`.
+If questions is an empty array, then `solutions` can be a number or a string, appropriately matching the prompt of `context`.

 ## Writing exercises